-Mount Bonaparte is a real gem!
-Not only does the summit have incredible prominence but its fire lookout is Washington’s 4th highest in altitude and it also has a spectacular historical cabin built in 1914.
+Mount Bonaparte’s impressive 3,537′ of prominence ranks it number 31 on Washington State’s list of top 200 most prominent mountains and it’s the 3rd highest peak in the state east of the Okanogan River.
+Bonaparte’s fire lookout is Washington’s 4th highest in altitude and it also has a cool historical cabin built in 1914.
 Definitely do this one in the fall when towering tamaracks put on a dazzling golden show.

 Photos from October 2017.